2 First Love

 - Pedro Calderon de la Barca

 The story of my first liaison with a female began in a small Winnipeg café called The Chocolate Shop, long gone now but once located somewhere on the right-hand side of the photo above.
-Visits to such venues had now become viable owing to my ownership of a car, a 1949 Pontiac that I had bought for $100 from my friend Willard, who had dropped out of school three years before.
+Visits to venues like this had become viable at the time owing to my ownership of a car, a 1949 Pontiac that I had bought for $100 from my friend Willard, who had dropped out of school three years before.
 I should explain that that sum of money was part of a stash I had, the proceeds of working during the previous summer holiday for the City of Winnipeg as a park attendant, whose primary duty was to maintain the park's pool at a predetermined pH level.

 “Should I start talking to them?” he asked.